pawurb/WaitForIt/README.md

 ## Status

+Lib is used in production but it is still in an early stage of development.
 Suggestions on how it could be improved are welcome.